 Can you claim R&D Tax Relief for unsuccessful R&D projects?

-Here we will cover about claiming Tax Relief for unsuccessful R&D projects.
+Here we will cover claiming Tax Relief for unsuccessful R&D projects.
 In the current state of the economy, innovation can seem extremely scary.
 It can be difficult to balance the positive effect of successful innovation with possible risks.
 Particularly now in the economic climate, funds are limited, and being smart with your innovation enterprises is crucial.

 How you can claim Tax Relief for unsuccessful R&D projects